Getting Around Haut de Cagnes

 Uber is the cheapest option – just take care as taxis that do not know the village will follow their GPS and this can often send them down narrow streets – they must always follow the main route going right to the top of the village beside the Castle and down the main street back towards to town.

-Many guests have had positive experiences with the English speaking private taxi service Friend in France (mira@friend-in-france.com +33 (0)699162233) – they have recently changed hands but there are many of the same drivers.
+Many guests have had positive experiences with the English speaking private taxi service Friend in France (www.friend-in-france.com +33 (0)675800383) – they have recently changed hands but there are many of the same drivers.
 They will collect you from airport arrivals and drop you off at your holiday home.

 Airport taxis have the reputation for overcharging and some will not drive into the medieval village and leave guests in the town below so check with them first.